 Towards the end of the cooking time, put the whole unsliced French loaves on the braai and toast the outside.
 Remove loaves from the braai and slice lengthways, but not right through.
 Remove some of the soft interior of the bread and drizzle the inside with olive oil.
 Line the bread with green leaves and sliced tomatoes seasoned with Green Onion Seasoning.

 Pull out the sosatie sticks.
 Lay the sausage along the length of the bread.
 Add onion rings.
-Snip the corner of the Steak & Burger Sauce and squeeze generously over the filling.
+Spoon the Peach Apricot Chutney generously over the filling.

 Cut into 10 cm lengths for serving.